In this Article

 Veganism and considering the health and welfare of both the animals and the planet aside, there are other reasons for deciding to go dairy free, and one of them is our skin.

 For some of us, what we eat, or what we choose not to eat, has a profound effect on our skin.
 Not least an allergy or intolerance to dairy, which can cause our skin to misbehave, break out and become irritated.

-So, if you have an allergy or intolerance to dairy, you might be feeling stuck on what to use instead of milk, cheese and other common products.
+So, if you have an allergy or intolerance to dairy, you might be feeling stuck on what to consume instead of milk, cheese and other common dairy products.
+You might feel the same if you’re thinking about going vegan or looking for dairy alternatives for other reasons too.

-I’ve lived on a plant based diet for over four years now (how do you know someone is vegan?
-Yep, they’ll tell you…) so I’m pretty well rehearsed on seeking out dairy alternatives.
-Here’s my take on the wide array of choices you have if you’re deciding to ditch the dairy to help support your skin or for any other reason.
+Here’s our take on the wide array of choices you have if you’re deciding to ditch the dairy to help support your skin or for any other reason.

 Here’s just some of the milk alternatives that are on offer…

-- Oat - my dairy free milk of choice as it doesn’t split in hot drinks, makes great smoothies and is a fantastic all rounder (and tastes creamy but not sweet).
+- Oat - the best dairy milk alternative for many as it doesn’t split in hot drinks, makes great smoothies and is a fantastic all rounder (and tastes creamy but not sweet).
 Plus, oats have the least impact on the environment and are generally grown in Europe rather than in sunnier climes, further afield.
-I’ve even found one that’s grown and produced in the UK, see below.
+We’ve even found one that’s grown and produced in the UK.
 Look out for versions that use oats grown without the use of the harmful pesticide, glyphosate.

 - Pea - yep, pea milk, and it’s not green in colour!
 Peas (or yellow split peas, to be precise) are rich in protein so are great in protein smoothies for pre or post workouts.
 It also tastes uncannily like cow’s milk - great if you love that taste, not so great if you don’t.

-- Hemp - a relative new kid on the block in terms of dairy alternators for milk, hemp is free from THC, the chemical present in cannabis that’s responsible for its ‘high’ and psychoactive effects.
+- Hemp - a relatively new kid on the block in terms of dairy alternators for milk, hemp is free from THC, the chemical present in cannabis that’s responsible for its ‘high’ and psychoactive effects.
 So hemp milk or any other hemp product won’t have a mind altering effect.
 Hemp milk is also great, sustainability wise.
 It has a nutty taste, not too sweet but can be fairly thin and watery.

 - Coconut - rich, indulgent and creamy, coconut milk is tasty, but calorific!
 Perhaps best saved for treats and baking if you’re trying to avoid too much fat or a high calorie diet.
 It also comes with a hefty side of carbon footprint since coconuts can only be grown in tropical climates and transported to us in the UK.

-Almond - almond milk has recently lost it’s trendy dairy free milk crown since they use so much water to grow, generally in California where water shortages are a real problem.
-However, almond milk is a good all rounder for cereals and baking, although I find it splits in hot drinks.
+- Almond - almond milk has recently lost its trendy dairy alternative for milk crown since they use so much water to grow, generally in California where water shortages are a real problem.
+However, almond milk is a good all rounder for cereals and baking, although you may find it splits in hot drinks.
 It’s rich and creamy, with a slightly sweet taste.

 There are also lots of other dairy free milks such as hazelnut, cashew, tiger nut and even quinoa milks that are on the up.
 The fun is in the experimenting so get trialling!
 There are so many brands, too many to mention, so give them all a follow on social media and see which ones look like they align with your wants and needs.

-I’m really not an oat milk ambassador, I promise.
-But if you’re looking for the best all rounder, that doesn't split, works in everything, isn’t sweetened (although some are), tastes good and has a low environmental impact, then oat milk should be your go to.
+But in our opinion, if you’re looking for the best dairy milk alternative and all rounder that doesn't split, works in everything, isn’t sweetened (although some are), tastes good and has a low environmental impact, then oat milk should be your go to.

 You’ll probably notice some “barista style” milks on the supermarket shelves.
-These are milks (usually oat, although I have seen pea) that have been developed to beeven better in tea and coffee.
+These are milks (usually oat, although we have seen pea) that have been developed to be even better in tea and coffee.

-The problem, as I mentioned above, with dairy free milks is that they often split, or curdle, when mixed with hot water and acidity from coffee.
+The problem, as we mentioned above, with dairy free alternatives, is that they often split, or curdle, when mixed with hot water and acidity from coffee.
 This results in a hot drink looking like it’s had either scrambled egg or cottage cheese added to it.
 Yep, gross.

-We don’t think it’s right to ‘trick’ anyone into drinking dairy free milk, because I don’t think it’s right to knowingly get someone to consume something they’re not aware of.
+We don’t think it’s right to ‘trick’ anyone into drinking dairy free milk, because we don’t think it’s right to knowingly get someone to consume something they’re not aware of.
 Not least because of nut allergies.

-But if someone does come to my house (which in current pandemic restrictions, basically means no one or the guy who sorted my overflowing guttering) I’ll always offer a cuppa.
-Then I admit that I don’t have ‘normal’ milk (almost apologetically).
+But if someone does visit us, we’ll always offer a cuppa.
+Then we admit that we don’t have ‘normal’ milk (almost apologetically).

 OK, so enough about milk, here’s a run down of the other items you might want to consider in your quest for going dairy free.